18F/development-guide/_guide/_pages/web-architecture.md

 - Can quickly turn into a ball of JavaScript with mixed frameworks
 - Generally uses two (or more) package managers

-### If your use case requires complex client-side interactivity, then you may need a single-page application.
+### If your use case requires complex client-side interactivity, then you may need a single-page application (SPA).

 _You might use words like: [React](https://engineering.18f.gov/javascript/frameworks/#react), [React Router](https://reactrouter.com), [Redux](https://redux.js.org), [Angular](https://engineering.18f.gov/javascript/frameworks/#angular), [Gatsby](https://www.gatsbyjs.com), [Vue.js](https://vuejs.org), [Ember](https://emberjs.com)_